curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Words.

 Those dirty brain-suckers are alive.
 Words are living creatures!
 Each word sucks out “to be”, injects the itchy “think”.
 A common word has its suckers on billions of brains, so full of our lifeblood they can barely move.
 It wasn't always that way.
 Words used to be small.
 Even the ancient, world-devouring words started off like a picture.

 A picture competes with thousands of words, but word-play is for fun, words don’t really care.
 Whether they win or they lose, the word still survives.
 Each one has lived inside trillions of lives.

 Our word-infested brains.
 Heavy is the head that wears a language.

-Ninety-nine hundred-odd words in your brain, Ninety-nine hundred-odd words!
+> Ninety-nine hundred-odd words in your brain,
+> Ninety-nine hundred-odd words!
-You spit a word out,
+> You spit a word out,
-It crawls in your ear,
+> It crawls in your ear,
-Squish it about,
+> Squish it about,
-Pop!
+> Pop!
 Ten word-eggs appear…
-Ninety-nine hundred-ten words in your brain!
+> Ninety-nine hundred-ten words in your brain!

 Sticks and stones may break my bones, but only words could ever break *me*.
 Time to break words back.

 There’s no place like time, no home like the present.
 We spent quite some time in the future, didn’t we?
 So much to do, so much to be.
 The future is where we caught all these words.
 But we’re tired, it’s time to go home, to rest and de-word ourselves.
 Once we’re de-worded, the past, present, and future will be killed off.
 So we can go catch a new species of words or build a wordless world.
 Maybe find a timeless home for ourselves and leave now-sweet-now behind.

-Dan caught something black skittering in his side-vision.
+Dan's de-wording was disrupted by something black skittering in his side-vision.
 Must be another word looking to crawl in his ear.
 Dan glanced to the side looking for it, and he tore his eyes off the visual that had his mind crawling with words.
 The ad.
 It had an address at the bottom.

 > Our Lady of Profit Bank, Canada Square, Canary Wharf, London.
 9pm or later Fridays.

 It was a tube ad.
 Or a visualization someone really wanted to share with the public.
 Whatever words he had just ingested, Dan couldn't guess what they could possibly mean.
 What kind of words do *this* to a person?
-What kind of phrase shines light on the words wriggling around inside?
+What kind of phrases shine light on the words wriggling around inside?
 But there it was, on the wall of the tube station beside the station name-sign, performing as an advertisement.

 Dan thought to himself,
 "Nine o'clock, bank at night...
 There must be something going on in there.
 They must know what's really going on out here.
 I want to know.
 I'm going to go."

 Dan stopped standing.
 His body was a few steps ahead of his mind, and after a few seconds delay, standing blended into walking.
 A gradient from motionless to movement, horizontal, then vertical.
 His body got heavier, his mind caught up again and he was ascending the escalator.
 On his automated way back home - that's what was really going on.
 Which meant audio must be playing.
 And it was.
 A podcast history of the underground trains he had taken.

-> "...trains have almost always been attached to the rails of the underground caves.
-The trains only see the commuter people who happened to come down into the caves, while there's a whole world of people outside for the trains to serve.
+> "...trains have almost always been on the underground rails.
+The trains only see the commuter people who happened to come down into the caverns, while there's a whole world of people outside for the trains to serve.
 On rare occasions, one train might go outside.
 There once was a time when everyone thought, "why don't we free all the trains and bring them outside?"
 So they freed them - first just a few to explore, then a few more as an act of resistance, and then finally the establishment freed all the rest.
 >
 > It was a very exciting time.
 Some trains swam across the ocean, some trains flew into space, and some trains never went further than the local shop.
 The trains had a lovely time.
 Everyone had a different favourite place where they thought trains ought to go, once they made it outside.
 So the trains went everywhere and it all became a mess and it made all the people who depended on the trains very unhappy.
 Lots of new lessons learned.
-Everyone decided to put the trains back onto the rails of the underground caves and try again when everyone had learned the new lessons.
+Everyone decided to put the trains back onto the underground rails and free them again when everyone had integrated the new lessons.
 New lessons that were quickly forgotten, but at least while all the trains were off the rails outside, the engineers had an opportunity to modernize the rail network a bit.
 And that’s how the foundations of the system we now enjoy tod-"

 Dan keyed open the door to his building and went up to his flat.
 His flat door looked different.
 He traced his finger along the wood to inspect it.
 It was the same wooden door across all dimensions he could remember, but something felt different.
 The lines in the wood.
 Tree-rings represented time in years, a whole dimension printed onto the wood.
 Timelines recording a greater process.
 It's a beautiful door, behaving exactly as understood.
 Door hinged to a greater structure that drives a greater process.
 Operating the door made Dan part of that process.
 So many processes.
 There must be an executive process above or across all of them.
 There must be great meaning in that process.
 I am part of that process...